 Factbox: Why is Prince Harry giving evidence in court?

-LONDON, June 2 (Reuters) - Prince Harry will become the first British royal to appear in the witness box since the 1890s when he testifies at the High Court in London as part of his lawsuit against Mirror Group Newspapers.
+LONDON, June 5 (Reuters) - Prince Harry will become the first British royal to appear in the witness box since the 1890s when he testifies this week at the High Court in London as part of his lawsuit against Mirror Group Newspapers.

 Here are details of the trial: